 To successfully complete this example, you must meet the following requirements:

 Have the latest version of Simscape Multibody Link installed on your machine.

 Have completed the linking procedure for your SolidWorks installation.
 The linking procedure adds a Simscape Multibody Link add-in to the SolidWorks installation.

 Have access to the robot example files that accompany the Simscape Multibody Link installation.
-See Export Robot Assembly from SolidWorks Software.
+See Export a SolidWorks Robot Assembly Model.

 Before you can export the robot assembly, you must load the assembly into SolidWorks.

 Navigate to the file directory that contains the robot CAD files.